Overhead line: Height

+The wiring in most countries is too low to allow double-stack container trains.
+Exceptions include the Channel Tunnel, which has a higher overhead line to accommodate double-height car and truck transporters, and lines in China and India with higher wiring and pantographs to allow double-stack container trains.

 History

 The first tram with overhead lines was presented by Werner von Siemens at the 1881 International Exposition of Electricity in Paris: the installation was removed after that event.
 In October 1883, the first permanent tram service with overhead lines was on the Mödling and Hinterbrühl Tram in Austria.
 The trams had bipolar overhead lines, consisting of two U-pipes, in which the pantographs hung and ran like shuttles.
 From April to June 1882, Siemens had tested a similar system on his Electromote, an early precursor of the trolleybus.

 Much simpler and more functional was an overhead wire in combination with a pantograph borne by the vehicle and pressed at the line from below.
 This system, for rail traffic with a unipolar line, was invented by Frank J. Sprague in 1888.
 From 1889 it was used at the Richmond Union Passenger Railway in Richmond, Virginia, pioneering electric traction.